ReUseIt: Synthesizing Reusable AI Agent Workflows for Web Automation

 \subsection{Evaluation Setup}

 We randomly sampled fifteen tasks from the Skyvern web benchmark~\cite{skyvern} for the benchmark evaluation (task details in Table~\ref{tab:auto_eval_tasks}).
 For each task, we automatically generated variation tasks (using the method introduced in Section~\ref{sec:auto_workflow_synthesis}), executed the original and variation tasks (a task family) five times, and then synthesized a workflow for each task family.
+All original tasks had three variations (attribute, category, website) except for Archive (2 variations) and Cars (1 variation), where the missing variations failed in all executions due to captcha errors.

 We compared the agent guided by Task + our synthesized \tool Workflow (e.g., Figure~\ref{fig:workflow_reuseit}) against three baselines: Task-Only, Task + Success-Traces, and Task + Magentic-UI Plan.
 We used the average success rate ($SR$) as the evaluation metric (as introduced in Section~\ref{sec:formative_user_study}).
-Following WebVoyager~\cite{he2024webvoyager}, we employ LLM-as-a-judge to assess execution success.
-A GPT-4o evaluator takes the task description, the final three screenshots prior to task termination, and the agent's answer, and returns a binary success decision accompanied by a rationale.
+Following WebVoyager~\cite{he2024webvoyager}, we employed LLM-as-a-judge to assess execution success.
+Specifically, a GPT-4o evaluator takes the task description, the final three screenshots prior to task termination, and the agent's answer, and returns a binary success decision accompanied by a rationale.
 To validate the performance of this LLM judge, we randomly audited 45 judgments (15\%) with a human rater.
-The LLM-judge achieved $\textrm{Acc} = 0.778$, $\textrm{Precision} = 0.852$, $\textrm{Recall} = 0.793$, $\textrm{F1} = 0.821$.
+The LLM-judge achieved $\textrm{Accuracy} = 0.778$, $\textrm{Precision} = 0.852$, $\textrm{Recall} = 0.793$, $\textrm{F1} = 0.821$.
 Agreement between the LLM judge and human rater was moderate-substantial with $\textrm{Cohen's }\kappa = 0.528$.